epicosy/cb-repair/README.md

 $ cb_repair.py genpolls -cn BitBlaster -n 50
 ```

+---
+Note: In case of receiving an "AssertionError: node 'node_name' was never executed" for a challenge, raise the number
+of polls to be generated or re-generate the polls.
+Same for 'AssertionError: Edge 'edge_name' was not traversed".
+---

 #### Checkout
 The following creates a copy of the challenge BitBlaster under ```/tmp/BitBlaster_0``` path with the necessary files for
  compiling.